UnlyEd/serverless-plugin-dynamodb-backups/README.md

 ### Example

 To test this plugin, you can clone this repository.
-Go to examples / serverless-example, and follow the README.
+Go to examples/serverless-example, and follow the README.

 enjoy :)